 1862 (May to November)

 Morris, Marshall, Faulkner & Co exhibited at the Great London Exposition – an international exhibition of arts, technology and industry.

-Morris published two works inspired by his visits to Iceland ‘Sigurd the Volsung’ and ‘The Fall of the Niblungs’
+William published two works inspired by his visits to Iceland:’Sigurd the Volsung’ and ‘The Fall of the Niblungs’.

-Founded the Society for the Preservation of Ancient Buildings
+William Morris founded the Society for the Preservation of Ancient Buildings.

 Morris moved his family back to London having purchased Kelmscott House in Hammersmith

 Morris & Co were commissioned to work on the Throne Room of St James’s Palace.